aionnetwork/aion-docs/developers/fundamentals/blockchain-concepts/digital-assets.md

 | Expiry | Are the tokens going to _live_ forever, or will the be destroyed at a certain point?
 In many countries, gift certificates and coupons have an expiry date attached to them.
 Currency generally doesn't have an expiry date. |
 | Transferability | Can users transfer and trade their tokens?
 Or is each token assigned to only one user? |
 | Rights | What kind of rights are associated with this token?
 The right to drive a car, or enter a country, or vote? |

-## Create Your Digital Assets

-You should now have an idea of the kind of asset you need to create.
-Use the form below to create a template to launch your asset with: